 Harassment, discrimination, and retaliation of an applicant or employee by an employee or non-employee on the basis of a protected classification is not acceptable and will not be tolerated.
-Protected classifications include, but are not limited to: race, color, religion, sex, national origin, ancestry, physical or mental disability, medical condition, marital status, age (over 40), sexual orientation, or genetic history.
+Protected classifications include, but are not limited to: race, color, religion, sex, national origin, ancestry, physical or mental disability, medical condition, marital status, age (over 40), sexual orientation, genetic information, gender, gender identity, gender expression, military and veteran status, or other protected classifications under the law.
 Annually, the Board of Supervisors reaffirms its commitment to non-discrimination by adopting the County's Equal Employment Opportunity Non-Discrimination Statement.
 Please review the annual Non-Discrimination Statement for updates to protected classifications.
-The Non-

-Discrimination statement is located in each department, in the Personnel Manual, and online on the County's Equal Rights website.
+The Non-Discrimination statement is located in each department, in the Personnel Manual, and on-line on the County's Equal Rights website.

-This Policy applies to all terms and conditions of employment, including, but not limited to: hiring, job assignments, promotion, disciplinary action, layoff, re-employment, transfer, leave of absence, compensation, and training.
+This Policy applies to all terms and conditions of employment, including, but not limited to: applications, screening, interviews, hiring, job assignments, promotion, disciplinary action, layoff, re-employment, transfer, leave of absence, compensation and training.

-Disciplinary action up to, and including, termination will be instituted for employee's behavior which conflicts with expectations as described in the definition of harassment, discrimination, and retaliation set forth in this policy.
+Disciplinary action up to, and including, termination will be instituted for an employee's behavior which conflicts with expectations as described in the definition of harassment, discrimination, and retaliation set forth in this policy.